segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dcr/index.md

 | `crossId1`                 | `options.crossId1`|
 | `crossId2`                 | `options.crossId2`|

-Please take note that iOS and Android expect different casing.
+Note that iOS and Android expect different casing.
 We expect `snake_case` for iOS and `camelCase` for Android.

 ### Ad Events